thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

     * a string that will be added to the document metadata at the key `source_tag`.
 Useful when using filetype combination.

+* `--loading_failure`: str, default `crash`
+    * either `crash` or `warn`.
+Determines what to do with exceptions happening when loading a document.
+This can be set per document if a recursive filetype is used.

 # Runtime flags

 * `DOCTOOLS_TYPECHECKING`